Swing Trading with CFDs

 You should start trading with a definite plan which defines your target price, and also the price at which you realize that the trade has failed and close your position to take your loss.
 Losses are part of trading, and you must learn to accept them, while still asking yourself whether you should have done anything differently.
 Sometimes the answer is no, as the market will do what it wants, and not always what you expect.

-The strength of the underlying trend can be checked using technical analysis and trendlines.
+The strength of the underlying trend can be gauged using technical analysis and trendlines – usually chartists will define a trend line using two points to identify and three to confirm.
+An upward trend can likewise be identified by a series of higher highs and higher lows.
+So with swing trading, in an upward trend you would plan to execute your entry into the market at a level of support within the trend and exit before the level of resistance is reached.
 The retracement will be expected to be one-third or one half of the previous move, so at these levels the price would be watched very closely for signs of a resumption in trend.
-Rarely the price might retrace two-thirds, but if this isn't met, then the trend has turned and the trade will not be sound.
+Rarely the price might retrace two-thirds, but if this isn’t met, then the trend has turned and the trade will not be sound.
+Once you have identified a trend it is just a matter of setting up trades using suitable money management techniques (say risking 1% to 3% of your capital on a trade to set up appropriate risk/reward risk/target levels).

 Usually a technical indicator can show if the selling off has been such that the stock is ready to rise again, and several indicators are available to indicate such an oversold condition.
 You shouldn't expect every indicator to be in accord before making the trade.
 Apart from the leverage, the great thing about using CFDs for swing trading is that they are available on all sorts of financial products and indices, and you can use technical analysis on any of them to find the worthwhile trades.